Ruhetarannum/Air_canvas/README.md

 README.md — This documentation</p>

 ## ❗ Troubleshooting
-<p>Make sure your webcam is properly connected.<br>
+<p>-Make sure your webcam is properly connected.<br>
-Run the app in a well-lit environment for better gesture detection.<br>
+-Run the app in a well-lit environment for better gesture detection.<br>
-If you encounter errors, try updating opencv-python or mediapipe.</p>
+-If you encounter errors, try updating opencv-python or mediapipe.</p>

 # 📜 License
 This project is free to use for personal, educational, and non-commercial purposes.

 # 🙏 Acknowledgements
+<p>Air Canvas is a group project created by a team of undergraduate students as part of our coursework,
+emphasizing teamwork and creativity in applying computer vision concepts.<br>
+-@Ruhetarannum
+-@sadiyatahseen555
-<p>MediaPipe by Google<br>
+MediaPipe by Google<br>
 OpenCV</p>